Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the signage at the Castro District with the LGBTQ+ flags in the background

-The Castro District is full of San Francisco LGBTQ+ history. (photo: RuslanKphoto / Shutterstock)
+The Castro District is full of San Francisco LGBTQ+ history (photo: RuslanKphoto / Shutterstock)

-The last day of your San Francisco itinerary is a laid-back one.
+The last day of your itinerary is a laid-back one.
 You’ve seen most of the major tourist sites at this point, so relax and spend a day in the life of a real San Francisco local.

 First, treat yourself to a bougie (or boozy) breakfast at Kitchen Story.
 This restaurant is famous for its bottomless mimosas and thick-cut bacon.
+It’s popular, so you’ll want a reservation.

 Take some time after breakfast to walk a couple of blocks down Castro Street.
-This is the historically LGBTQ+ neighborhood of San Francisco, and you’ll see vibrant rainbow crosswalks, museums for SF’s gay history, and plenty of pride flags.
+This is the historically LGBTQ+ neighborhood of San Francisco, and you’ll see vibrant rainbow crosswalks, museums about SF’s gay history, and plenty of pride flags.

 Afternoon